nginxinc/nginx-service-mesh/docs/content/reference/api-usage.md

 kubectl edit meshconfig nginx-mesh-config -n nginx-mesh
 ```

-This will open your editor and allow for changes.
+This will open your default text editor to make changes.
 To see the configurable fields, download the custom resource definition:

 {{< fa "download" >}} {{< link "crds/meshconfig.yaml" "`meshconfig-schema.yaml`" >}}